What are the Differences Between Microsoft 365 Business Standard vs. Premium

 Defend against cyberthreats

-Microsoft 365 Business Premium includes a number of tools to help protect your business from cyberthreats.
+- Microsoft 365 Business Premium includes several tools to help protect your business from cyberthreats.
 With Microsoft Defender, you can identify and defend against malicious emails, links, and files.

 Manage mobile devices, tablets, and computers